PrisonTeam/Prison/knownissues_v3.2.x.md

 It's not being used, so eliminate it and allow prison to possibly eliminate the extra layers of indirection it currently has to improve performance and to possibly reduce the possibilities for errors.

+* **DONE: List currencies that are used in Ranks**

+On startup, gather all currencies that are defined within the Ranks, confirm there is a economy that supports it, and then print the list with the ranks module.